 - 1. If the engine is cold, idle the engine for 3 to 5 minutes. - 2.
-Turn the ignition switch off and wait for 2 to 3 minutes. - 3.
+Turn the ignition switch to the OFF position and wait for 2 to 3 minutes. - 3.
 Place your motorcycle in an upright position on a firm, level surface. - 4.
 Check that the oil level is between the upper level and lower level marks in the oil level inspection window.